Democrats plan to nominate Biden by virtual roll call to meet Ohio ballot deadline

 WASHINGTON — (AP) — President Joe Biden will be formally nominated as the Democratic presidential nominee through a virtual roll call ahead of the party's official convention in Chicago in August — a maneuver that will allow Biden to appear on the November ballot in Ohio.

+Ohio lawmakers have moved the deadline in the past for candidates of both parties, although they had not done so yet for Biden this year and were called to a rare special session by Gov. Mike DeWine to address the issue.

-The virtual proceedings will allow Biden and Vice President Kamala Harris to get the party’s formal nod, and will be very similar to the process used in 2020, when the convention went virtual because of the COVID-19 pandemic.
+The virtual proceedings will allow Biden and Vice President Kamala Harris to get the party's formal nod and will be very similar to the process used in 2020, when the convention went virtual because of the COVID-19 pandemic.
+In Chicago, Democrats will still hold a state-by-state roll call that is a fixture of nominating conventions, according to a Democratic National Committee official, although it would largely be ceremonial.

-The Democratic National Committee on Tuesday did not say when the virtual roll call will take place, but it is expected in the weeks after the committee’s rules and bylaws committee votes to propose changes to the roll call process.
+The DNC on Tuesday did not say when the virtual roll call will take place, but it is expected in the weeks after the committee’s rules and bylaws committee votes to propose changes to the roll call process.
 That committee vote is scheduled for June 4.

+“Joe Biden will be on the ballot in Ohio and all 50 states, and Ohio Republicans agree.
+But when the time has come for action, they have failed to act every time, so Democrats will land this plane on our own,” Jaime Harrison, the Democratic National Committee chairman, said in a statement.
+“Through a virtual roll call, we will ensure that Republicans can’t chip away at our democracy through incompetence or partisan tricks and that Ohioans can exercise their right to vote for the presidential candidate of their choice.”

 Since Ohio changed its certification deadline from 60 to 90 days ahead of its general election, state lawmakers have had to adjust the requirement twice, in 2012 and 2020, to accommodate candidates of both leading parties.
 Each change was only temporary.